chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 the place and route tool.
 In some cases exposing this complexity is important, because it enables some goal.
-For example, leaving static routing muxes outside of BELs enables a place and route tool to have greater flexiblity when resolving site congestion.
+For example, leaving static routing muxes outside of BELs enables a place and route tool to have greater flexibility when resolving site congestion.
 But as a counter point, if only a handful of static mux configurations are useful and those choices can be made at synthesis time, then lumping those muxes into synthesis reduces the complexity required in the place and route tool.